 It appears to be only when the gifted Jew escapes from the cultural environment created and fed by the particular genius of his own people, only when he falls into the alien lines of gentile inquiry and becomes a naturalized, though hyphenate, citizen in the gentile republic of learning, that he comes into his own as a creative leader in the world’s intellectual enterprise.
 It is by loss of allegiance, or at the best by force of a divided allegiance to the people of his origin, that he finds himself in the vanguard of modern inquiry.

 It will not do to say that none but renegade Jews count effectually in the modern sciences.
-Such a statement would be too broad; but for all its excessive breadth, it exceeds the fact only by a margin.
+Such a statement would be too broad, but for all its excessive breadth, it exceeds the fact only by a margin.
 The margin may seem wide, so wide as to vitiate the general statement, perhaps, or at least wide enough materially to reduce its cogency.
-But it would be wider of the mark to claim that the renegades are to be counted only as sporadic exceptions among a body of unmitigated Jews who make up the virtual total of that muster of creative men of science which the Jewish people have thrown into the intellectual advance of Christendom.
+But it would be wider of the mark to claim that the renegades are to be counted only as sporadic exceptions among a body of unmitigated Jews who make up the virtual total of that muster of creative men of science that the Jewish people have thrown into the intellectual advance of Christendom.

 Only those who break free from Judaism and liberate themselves from its constraints – referred to as “renegades” by Veblen – are the true creative forces and the ones of genuine interest.
 It is they who can effectively engage with the world at large and fulfill a significant and influential role.
 Conversely, those who remain entrenched in inward-focused Judaism, content to cultivate their own fields, even while also aspiring towards universality, can be erased from the annals of human history.